coda/packs-sdk/docs/guides/blocks/sync-tables/dynamic.md

     - The `getSchema` function is called to calculate the structure of the table.
     - The `formula.execute` function is called to populate the table.

+[^1]: Using a slash command to insert the dynamic sync table into the page will invoke the same code path, in order to populate a dropdown of data sources.

 [samples]: ../../../samples/topic/dynamic-sync-table.md
 [sync_tables_naming]: index.md#naming